AskeCarstensen/STM32-Getting-started/Chapter 5. UART/README.md

     - Receive with POLL method
     - Receive with interrupt

-"Noget omkring DMA og hvordan vi kommer til at lærer om det senere og hvor populart det er"
+In embedded communication we have two main catorigies, serial and parallel communication.
+In this chapter the focus will be serial communication, with the protocol USART(Universal Synchronous Asynchronous Receiver Transmitter) and UART(Universal Asynchronous Receiver Transmitter).
+The diffrence between USART and UART is that USART can both run in asynchronus mode as the UART and run in synchronus mode.
+The board has a USART connector but we will run the examples, in asynchronus mode.

+Later in chapter 8, there will be a introduction to DMA(Direct Memory Access), which is used a lot in serial communication.
+DMA is very useful when you have large amount of data, and want a non blocking method, but that will not be covred in this chapter.

-## Configure Usart on the nucleo
+## Configure uart on the nucleo
-When we created the project, usart was setup with standard settings.
+When we created the project, uart was setup with standard settings.
 The auto generated code can be found in main.c and is shown below.

 ```c
 /**